axoloti/axoloti/doc/userguide.md

 More topics from the user guide can be found in the [Axoloti User Guide Forum][1]

+#Learning Axoloti
+Axoloti is fairly simple to use, especially if you are used to graphical patching languages.
+This topic covers the basic of how to use the computer side of axoloti 'the GUI', and an introduction into some of the aspects you will encounter.

+After reading this, we would recommend you open each of the tutorial patches ( File -> Library-> Factory -> Tutorials)  to get an understanding of how to patch your own objects.
+From there, you can start looking at the factory demo which are more complex.
+This should give you a basic understanding of how to get started creating your own patches, from there you can look at community patches, and of course ask questions here on the forum.

+Many users like to have a more 'tutorial book' approach, and we are lucky that such a book has been independently produced by a community member @janvantomme , which many users have commented is a great place to start - you can read more about this book, and feed back from users here [Getting started with Axoloti book](http://community.axoloti.com/t/getting-started-with-axoloti-the-book) .

 # Axoloti GUI
 The main focus of the Axoloti GUI is to allow the user to connect to the Axoloti hardware, build patches and upload these patches to the hardware.
 To do this there are two main windows, the console window and the patch window.